shaid2233/gitea/README.md

 ## Part II – Database Health Check Service & CI/CD Workflows

-This section documents a Flask microservice for checking MySQL connectivity and describes the GitHub Actions workflows used for building Docker images, running tests, and updating Kubernetes manifests.
+This section documents a Flask microservice for checking MySQL connectivity and describes the GitHub Actions workflows used for building Docker images, running tests, and updating Kubernetes manifest.

 ### 1. Database Health Check Service